wowool/wowool-nlp-compare/README.md

 * google is adding a lot of wrong tags like *CEOs* as PERSON or *car companies* as ORGANIZATION
 * spacy is wrongly tagging *Thrun* as a GPE, stanza get it correct but looses the refernce to *Sebastian Thrun*, only google and wowool get it correctly.
 * spacy is missing the startup *Udacity*
-* google are missing *Recode* and stanza things it's a WORK_OF_ART
+* google are missing *Recode* and stanza thinks it's a WORK_OF_ART
-* spacy and stanza are also missing the positions *co-founder* and *CEO* , while google things these are PERSON's
+* spacy and stanza are also missing the positions *co-founder* and *CEO* , while google thinks these are PERSON's

 | beg | end | uri_wowool   | URI_wowool   | text_wowool                | uri_spacy   | URI_spacy   | text_spacy                 | uri_stanza   | URI_stanza      | text_stanza                | uri_google   | URI_google   | text_google     |